 Another modification would be to perform a close grip bench press.

-Why we love Skull Crushers: Lying tricep extensions take any potential weight bearing stress off your back so you can really focus on working the back of your arms with this move.
+Why We Love Skull Crushers: Lying tricep extensions (skull crushers) take any potential weight bearing stress off your back so you can really focus on working the back of your arms.

 Trainer Tip: Lower the dumbbells down towards your temples with each rep.